 Some advantages of anchoring your carport or metal structure to concrete include the stability of a solid surface, and the strength provided by concrete over asphalt.
 Remember, asphalt may break apart if you use the wrong anchor so be sure to let your Carport Central customer service representative know what type of base you intend to pour.

 Asphalt anchors are built to hold fast to asphalt.
 You will notice when you mix the asphalt to pour, the material is made of many tiny bits of material like small stones, sand, and gravel.
 As the material is likely to fracture if direct pressure is applied as it is in expansion anchors, the asphalt anchors either have a screw like thread or have barbs on the shaft to keep the anchor secure.
 This anchor should only be used on asphalt surfaces, as it is not effective as an anchor in concrete or soil installation.

 If you plan to use asphalt anchors on your freshly poured asphalt slab, be sure to let the Carport Central customer service representatives know.
 The installation team will bring with them asphalt anchors to secure your carport or custom metal building.
 Again, we do not recommend using expansion anchors on asphalt, as the pressure anchors push against the asphalt, and the pressure could cause the asphalt to crack and split.
 Make sure to let our customer service representatives know if you plan to pour and level an asphalt slab for your new carport or metal structure.

 Carport Central has over 30 years of experience in the industry.
 Let our customer service representatives help you find the right carport at a price that fits your budget.
-Call now for a free quote on the perfect custom metal building for your needs.
+Call us now at (980) 321-9898 for a free quote on the perfect custom metal building for your needs.